content-island/workshop-step-by-step-guide/03-post-detail/README.md

 </Layout>
 ```

-Kind of works but looks like hell, if we take a look to the original post, we need a header and the body, let's create two components.
+It works, but it doesn’t look great yet.
+If we compare it with the original post, we see that we need both a header and a body.
+Let’s create two new components.

 **src/pods/post/components/header.astro**